ylacombe/musicgen-dreamboothing/README.md

 This library builds on top of a number of open-source giants, to whom we'd like to extend our warmest thanks for providing these tools!

 Special thanks to:
-- The Musicgen team from Meta AI and their [audiocraft](https://github.com/facebookresearch/audiocraft) repository.
+- The MusicGen team from Meta AI and their [audiocraft](https://github.com/facebookresearch/audiocraft) repository.
 - [Nathan Raw](https://github.com/nateraw) for his support and advice.
 - the many libraries used, to name but a few: [🤗 datasets](https://huggingface.co/docs/datasets/v2.17.0/en/index), [🤗 accelerate](https://huggingface.co/docs/accelerate/en/index), [wandb](https://wandb.ai/), and [🤗 transformers](https://huggingface.co/docs/transformers/index).
 - Hugging Face 🤗 for providing compute resources and time to explore!